-No doubt cloud services have saved us a lot of trouble.
-We can back up important files in cloud storage and download them later whenever needed.
-But backing up the entire operating system is not normally possible with cloud services like Gdrive, OneDrive, etc.
+Without a doubt, cloud services have saved us a lot of time and effort.
+We can back up essential files on the cloud and access them whenever we want.
+However, backing up the full operating system is typically not possible with cloud services such as Gdrive, OneDrive, etc.

-Also, an operating system loaded with a ton of applications can be more than 100GB in size.
-Or what about a Linux server?
-A production server stores, update, move, and delete files constantly.
+Furthermore, an operating system with a large number of apps can be larger than 100GB in size.
+How about a Linux server?
+A production server regularly stores, updates, moves and deletes files.

-When running a server, the administrator will have to be ready for any disaster such as server crash that may corrupt data, accidentally deleting important configuration files, or in the worst scenario, the server may get hacked.
+When administering a server, the administrator must be prepared for any calamity, such as a server crash that may destroy data, inadvertently deleting vital configuration files, or, in the worst-case scenario, the server being hacked.

-Uploading system files to the server will not only consume time but will require the admin to sign up for a paid plan that provides enough storage for the backup.
+Uploading system files to the server will take time, and the administrator will need to sign up for a subscription plan with enough storage for the backup.

-Google drive, Gdrive, Dropbox, and other similar services are not intended to be used for systematically keeping backups.
-Even if you successfully package your operating system and uploads it to the server, restoring that backup manually will not be easy.
+Google Drive, Gdrive, Dropbox, and other similar services are not intended to be used for systematically keeping backups.
+Even if you successfully package your operating system and upload it to the server, manually restoring that backup would be difficult.

-In this article, I will review Best Linux backup software desktops and servers.
+In this article, I’ll go over the best Linux backup software for PCs and servers.

-In case your server is compromised exploiting any zero-day vulnerability, or through user’s error, you will want to make sure you’ve working backups ready to be restored to a new or the same server.
-Most of the time hackers do not prioritize deleting your server, they infect your server with malicious code to constantly monitor your server and steal as much data as possible.
+If your server is compromised due to a zero-day vulnerability or human error, ensure you have working backups ready to be restored to a new or the same server.
+Hackers frequently do not prioritize erasing your server; instead, they infect it with malicious code in order to constantly monitor it, attack other servers, and steal as much data as possible.

 Best Linux Backup Software for desktops and servers

-Users can operate their PCs graphically using Linux desktops or workstations let users control their computers graphically.
-If you are a desktop user, there are pretty good backup software for Linux.
-I have compiled a list of a few of these softwares because I think these applications are easy to install, use, and support the maximum number of features that a normal user requires.
+Users can operate their PCs graphically using Linux desktops or workstations.
+There is some useful Linux backup software if you have a desktop computer.
+I’ve compiled a list of a few of these applications because they are simple to install and use while providing the maximum number of functions that a typical user wants.